The PayPal Link Generator — link plus QR, in your browser

 - South African users: receive in USD / EUR / GBP — PayPal does not support ZAR for receiving.

-Enter your PayPal.Me handle.
-Optionally add an amount and currency.
+Switch between PayPal.Me (handle + amount + currency) and Hosted Buy Now / cmd=_xclick (business email, item name, amount, currency, invoice, return URLs).
 The tool builds the link, renders a QR code and gives you copy, open, WhatsApp and email share actions.
 No accounts.
 No tracking.
 No backend.

 Loading…